 General health and safety

-The HSA has published guidance on working from home which includes advice such as: the key responsibilities for the employee and employer, work-related stress, equipment provision, maintaining communication, good practice in setting up a workspace and risk assessment.
+The HSA webpage on remote working provides guidance and information on responsibilities under safety, health and welfare law.
+Their guidance on working from home includes advice such as the key responsibilities for the employee and employer, work-related stress, equipment provision, maintaining communication, good practice in setting up a workspace and risk assessment.

 If employees have a disability, are young workers or are pregnant, the employer needs to ensure that the tasks and working conditions do not adversely affect their health.
 The HSA has provided further information on sensitive risk groups.